Davisdavy/VS-code-Dummy-ext/README.md

 # spellmd README

-This is the README for your extension "spellmd".
-After writing up a brief description, we recommend including the following sections.
+This is the README for our extension "spellmd".
 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.